nicholaspalomo/LUSETcontrol/README.md

 ### Clone

-- Clone this repo to your local machine using
+- Clone this repo to your local machine using `git clone https://github.com/nicholaspalomo/LUSETcontrol.git`.
+The instructions that follow assume that you have cloned the repo to your home directory, `/home/username` or `~/` (Linux).
 - Install Eigen by entering the following in a terminal:
 ```
 ~/LUSETcontrol